d4g10ur0s/CryptoMidPricePrediction/README.md

 - 3rd Layer is as 1st .
 - Output Layer has 1 node and linear activation function as activation function .
 - Input and Hidden Layers have LSTM nodes with tanh as activation function and sigmoid as recurrent activation function .
+- The model is trained using SGD as optimizer and MSE as loss function .

 **Hyperparameters**